jundalisay/spblist/content/en/material/principles/part-1/chapter-05.md

 ---

-The Quantum of aether (qoa) is classified into 3:
+The Quantum of aether (qoa), more commonly manifesting as the free aether, is the smallest unit of an aethereal substance which takes the form of the universe.

+This free aether is made up of monads which are the most basic unit in existence.

+- In
+- In Essassani philosophy, this is called the prime radiant.

 1. Upper Qoa